Trim Your Future Tax Bill by Thinking Ahead

 What is it?
 If you want to make a generous charitable gift, consider doing so before year-end or establishing a donor advised fund*, which allows you to receive an immediate federal income tax deduction even if the funds will not be disbursed until later years.
-If tax rates do go down in 2020, you will receive a larger tax benefit from the deduction since tax rates could be higher this year.
+If tax rates do go down in 2021, you’d receive a larger tax benefit from the deduction due to the current higher rates.

-If you won’t have sufficient itemized deductions to exceed the increased standard deduction, you may wish to bunch deductions by making a large charitable gift, equal to the total donations you would have made over several future years.
+If you won’t have sufficient itemized deductions to exceed the standard deduction ($12,400 for single filers; $24,800 for married filing jointly), you may wish to bunch deductions by making a large charitable gift, equal to the total donations you would have made over several future years.
 This could help you take advantage of the ability to itemize this year, while in other years you would take the standard deduction.

 Please note, changes in tax laws or regulations may occur at any time and could substantially impact your situation.
 While familiar with the tax provisions of the issues presented herein, Raymond James financial advisors are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.

-* Donors are urged to consult their attorneys, accountants or tax advisors with respect to questions relating to the deductibility of various types of contributions to a donor advised fund for federal and state tax purposes.
-To learn more about the potential risks and benefits of donor advised funds, please contact Raymond James.
+* Donors are urged to consult their attorneys, accountants or tax advisors with respect to questions relating to the deductibility of various types of contributions to a Donor-Advised Fund for federal and state tax purposes.
+To learn more about the potential risks and benefits of Donor Advised Funds, please contact your financial advisor.